Plumsail/actions/source/flow/how-tos/sharepoint/create-list-library-pnp.rst

 .. note:: This script gets a template of a list without external references like content types, site columns, etc. If you need to include them into the template, you need to modify the PowerShell script or do it manually in the XML.

 That is all.
-Now you can save the template file somewhere in your SharePoint and use this file as a template in the `Provision PnP template to SharePoint <../../actions/sharepoint-processing.html#provision-pnp-template-to-sharepoint>`_ actions:
+Now you can save the template file somewhere in your SharePoint and use this file as a template in the `Provision PnP template to SharePoint <../../actions/sharepoint-processing.html#provision-pnp-template-to-sharepoint>`_ action:

 .. image:: ../../../_static/img/flow/how-tos/provision-pnp-template-to-sp.png
    :alt: Apply list PnP template